paramraghavan/sparksql-awsglue/help/quick101-spark/udf.md

 - UDFs are the User Defined Functions.
 Spark UDFs are similar to RDBMS User DefinedFunctions.
 - If there is a need of a function and pyspark build-in features don't have this function, then you can create a udf and use it is DataFrames and Spark SQLs.
+- udf cannot use the spark optimizations, so if you have buildin pysaprk function which will do job use it.
 - UDFs are error-prune and so should be designed carefully.
 First check if similar function is available in pyspark functions library(pyspark.sq.functions).
 If not designed properly, we would come across optimization and performance issues.